AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 >[!NOTE]
 >
-> The File and path browser is introduced with a revamped UI in the 2601 release of Experience Manager Guides as a Cloud Service.
+> The File and folder path browser is introduced with a revamped UI in the 2601 release of Experience Manager Guides as a Cloud Service.
 The new interface is enabled by default.
 If you prefer to continue using the existing UI without these updates, contact your Customer Success team to have this new enhancement disabled.

 ![](images/select-file-browser-images.png)